wailywang/infovis-redesign-project/README.md

 ![Project Poster](images/poster.png)

-_Final project for the INFOSCI 301 – Information Visualization and Information Aesthetics course at Duke Kunshan University._
+_InfoVis Redesign Project for the INFOSCI 301 – Information Visualization and Information Aesthetics course at Duke Kunshan University._
 This repository presents a comprehensive redesign of a water quality visualization using a multiview dashboard approach.
 The project transforms a single-line temporal plot into a rich, theory-informed analytical interface for exploratory data tasks.

 ## Project Structure